Menard to Fort McKavett

-South of Paint Rock, US-83 winds through another 40 miles or so of scrubby hills before reaching the fascinating old wool-products market town of Menard (pop.
-1,653; pronounced “muh-NARD”), standing in a lush valley along the San Saba River.
+South of Paint Rock, US-83 winds through another 40 mi (64 km) or so of scrubby hills before reaching the fascinating old wool-products market town of Menard (pop.
+2,139; pronounced “muh-NARD”), standing in a lush valley along the San Saba River.
 A trading post and stop on the old cattle trails, Menard was originally founded by Franciscan missionaries in 1757, and many of its early structures survive or have been restored.

 It’s a picturesque little place, with huge trees, solid old brick storefronts, and a wide bridge over the river.
-The Menardville Museum, housed in the old Santa Fe Railroad Depot, contains a 150-year-old wooden bar from the now-defunct Legal Tender Saloon.
-A block south of the old main drag, the Historic Ditch Walk follows a section of the 10-mile Vaughn Agricultural and Mechanical Canal, a fancy name for an irrigation ditch that has served local farmers since 1876.
+The Menardville Museum, is housed in the old Santa Fe Railroad Depot, and the Legal Tender Saloon is worth a stop.
+A block south of the old main drag, the Historic Ditch Walk follows a section of the 10-mile (16-km) Vaughn Agricultural and Mechanical Canal, a fancy name for an irrigation ditch that has served local farmers since 1876.
 The canal features an old waterwheel, and the walk passes the 1899 Sacred Heart Catholic Church and a vintage Sinclair filling station before finishing up, appropriately enough, at Menard’s summer-only outdoor swimming pool.

 Several historic limestone buildings in town date to the turn of the 20th century.
 The Luckenbach Building (built in 1903) contains the Burnham Brothers Co.
 (325/396-4572), the oldest U.S. retailer of game calls, from simple wooden instruments to state-of-the-art computerized devices that lure turkey, deer, elk, ducks, and other animals.